-3. Identify various town venues to host "Informal Conversations in the Park" to engage residents in discussions regarding their concerns and their ideas for potential solutions.
+3. Continued discussion and possible action to identify various town venues to host "Informal Conversations in the Park" to engage residents in discussions regarding their concerns and their ideas for potential solutions.

 Councilor Paul stated by scheduling the programs and services the Committee would like to highlight at the Farmers' Summer Market that it would enable them to target other topics that residents may be interested in talking about.
 He stated possibly bringing back something like a "Whining Wednesday" on the Ledyard-Gales Ferry Forum would help the Committee to solicit the types of topics that residents were interested in talking or learning about.